eagerashwani/100DaysOfCode/README.md

       - `git config --global user.email`

 ### Initialize git repository
-- To initialize your git repository you need to run `git init` command.
+- Step 1: To initialize your git repository you need to run `git init` command.
   - This command place your project under revision control.
   - Create a code file in your project named `sum.js`, etc
      ```sum.js